 Prescription anti-viral drugs are used to treat specific types of viruses.
-Anti-fungal medications can be used to treat fungal infections, either in topical or oral form.
-Parasites transferred through cross infection may be treated with antibiotics as well as dietary changes.
+Anti-fungal medications in topical or oral form can be used to treat fungal infections.
+And parasites transferred through cross infection may be treated with antibiotics and dietary changes.

 Cross infection is best treated at the source.
-Medical professionals use techniques to help prevent infections at facilities, as well as during and after surgical procedures.
-Aseptic technique is a common process used to properly sterilize equipment so that harmful microorganisms can’t spread from patient to patient.
+Medical professionals follow special procedures to help prevent infections.
+Aseptic technique is a common process used to sterilize equipment so harmful microorganisms can’t spread from patient to patient.

-Hospitals and other health care settings all have specific means to prevent infection.
-Before undergoing a procedure, a patient might consider checking the facility in advance.
-They can also ask about which infection preventative measures are used.
+Hospitals and other healthcare settings all have procedures to prevent infection.
+Before undergoing a procedure, you can check the facility in advance and ask about preventative measures.

 Cross infections can complicate a condition or procedure.
 The best way to avoid getting one is to prevent it from transferring.
 Many public institutions have strict rules to help reduce cross infection.